|Approved by:||The President|

 V. Required Reporting

-Individuals subjected to any conduct that violates this policy, or who become aware of such conduct, must report it immediately.
+Individuals subjected to any conduct that violates this policy, or who become aware of such conduct, may report violations at any time but are encouraged to report promptly in order to maximize the University’s ability to obtain evidence, identify potential witnesses, and conduct a thorough, prompt, and impartial investigation.
 Reports should be directed to

 - A direct supervisor or community director or, if that person is unavailable or the conduct involves the direct supervisor or community director, then to any other supervisor, manager, or community director; or